Prediction intervals for Deep Neural Networks: Introduction

+Finally, the novel methodology is also evaluated on real world datasets.
+In order to allow for comparability with other approaches found in the literature, the experimental settings of Hern\'{a}ndez-Lobato and Adams (2015) are adopted.
+The empirical results show that extra-neural network methods outperform other state-of-the-art approaches used in the literature.
+These results complete the conclusions drawn from the Monte Carlo simulation by showing the generalization of the extra-neural network methodology when applied to large dimensional datasets.

+The current study is related to a recent literature on prediction intervals for neural networks.
 A pioneering contribution is provided by Hwang and Ding (1997) that construct asymptotically valid prediction intervals for neural networks.
 Yet, being their research focused only on single layer feedforward neural networks with sigmoidal activation function, it does not find applicability in some widely adopted neural network structures (i.e., convolutional neural networks, recurrent neural networks, and deep feedforward neural networks with the ReLu activation function).
-This early work on prediction intervals on neural networks does not incorporate recent advances in machine learning prediction.
-Therefore, it is of much interest to extend such procedures to construct prediction intervals by incorporating recent state-of-the-art methods that improve the generalization power in neural network models.
-One of the main regularization methods to improve the predictions is dropout.
+Importantly, this early work on prediction intervals on neural networks does not incorporate recent advances in machine learning prediction such as deep learning models and Monte Carlo dropout.
 This technique - proposed by Srivastava et al. (2014) - ensures better generalization for neural networks by forcing the hidden nodes not to co-adapt with the neighboring nodes.

 Levasseur et al. (2017) notice that one of the main obstacles for assessing uncertainty around the outputs of neural network models is the fact that the weights characterizing the predictions are usually fixed, implying that the output is deterministic.
 In contrast, Bayesian neural networks (Denker and LeCun, 1991) - instead of defining deterministic weights - allow the networks' weights to be defined by a given probability distribution and can capture the posterior distribution of the output, providing a probabilistic measure of uncertainty around the model predictions.
 Being the approximation of the posterior distribution a difficult task, the literature focusing on deep Bayesian neural networks has proposed different alternatives for the estimation of such distribution.
 These alternatives center around the Bayesian interpretation of dropout methods to estimate the uncertainty in the model predictions.
 A noteworthy example is Gal and Ghahramani (2016a); these authors develop a Monte Carlo dropout to model both parameter and data uncertainty by fitting a deep neural network with dropout implemented not only at training but also during test phase.
 During test time, each forward pass is multiplied by a random variable to generate a random sample of the approximated posterior distribution.
 Levasseur et al. (2017) analyze the coverage probability of the procedure proposed by Gal and Ghahramani (2016a) and conclude that the construction of prediction intervals with correct empirical coverage probabilities is highly dependent on the adequate tuning of the dropout rate.